 Wyoming

-While Wyoming does not provide direct reciprocity with any state, licensed agents can apply for a license if these requirements are met.
+While Wyoming does not provide direct reciprocity with any specific state, licensed agents can apply for a license if they meet the following requirements (Wyoming Real Estate Commission).
+Requirements as of 2026:

 - Hold an active license in another state